aryamanwarkari7-hub/AryamanBMS/README.md

 - `ProjectManager`
 - `Master`

 `Master` is a restricted management role.
-It is intended for access to Dashboard, Leaves, Attendance, Project Management, Proposals and Templates, PO/WO, Receipts, Billing Milestones, Expense Vouchers, and Vendor Payments.
+It is intended for access to Dashboard, Leaves, Attendance, Project Management, Proposals and Templates, PO/WO, Receipts, Billing Milestones, Expense Vouchers, Vendor Payments, Calendar, and Holiday Register.
 It does not expose user/role administration, employee master setup, salary, compliance, client/vendor setup, invoices, receivables, credit notes, or debit notes through the main navigation.

 An admin user can be seeded only when these configuration keys are present: